tempdb system database is a global resource that's available to all users connected to the instance of SQL Server or connected to Azure SQL Database.

 tempdb sizes for vCore-based service tiers

-The following operations cannot be performed on the tempdb database:
+The following operations can't be performed on the

 Optimizing tempdb performance in SQL Server

-If possible, use database instant file initialization to improve the performance of data file grow operations.
+If possible, use instant file initialization to improve the performance of growth operations for data files.

 SELECT name AS FileName, size*1.0/128 AS FileSizeInMB, CASE max_size WHEN 0 THEN 'Autogrowth is off.'
 WHEN -1 THEN 'Autogrowth is on.'
 ELSE 'Log file grows to a maximum size of 2 TB.'
 END, growth AS 'GrowthValue', 'GrowthIncrement' = CASE WHEN growth = 0 THEN 'Size is fixed.'
 WHEN growth > 0 AND is_percent_growth = 0 THEN 'Growth value is in 8-KB pages.'
 ELSE 'Growth value is a percentage.'
 END FROM tempdb.sys.database_files; GO

-Put the tempdb database on disks that differ from those that are used by user databases.
+tempdb database on disks that differ from the disks that user databases use.

 Performance improvements in tempdb for SQL Server

 tempdb performance is further optimized in the following ways: